Building Hope: Maggie’s Spring Gala Dinner

 The current project locations are:

-• Museum of London
+• London Museum

 The grants aim to provide the financial backing and support needed to turn ideas into action, strengthen existing projects, and foster a sense of community empowerment.

-Submissions are open through the ActionFunder platform until 9th October, with the exception of Museum of London and Project Picnic, which close on 15th October.
+Submissions are open through the ActionFunder platform until 9th October, with the exception of London Museum and Project Picnic, which close on 15th October.
 These will then be assessed for impact, innovation and alignment with our values by a judging panel made up of project team members and clients’ representatives.

 These latest grants build on our partnership with ActionFunder, which started in 2021 and helps us deliver support directly to the heart of the communities that most need it.